By Carista Luminare, Ph.D.

 Remember: Just because you move away from the conflict, or take care of yourself, doesn’t mean that your wants are any less important.
 Your habit of ignoring your essential needs for how you want to be cared for by your partner can’t change if you don’t learn how to be vulnerable about your suppressed concerns and desires.

 If you have the “insecure anxious” LoveStyle, you are likely less able to withhold or suppress your needs.
 Instead, you will do whatever it takes to re-connect to your partner.
-You may raise your voice, escalate the intensity of your emotions, or argue in order to get attention.
+Fearing abandonment or rejection, you may raise your voice, escalate the intensity of your emotions, or argue in order to get attention.
 You tend to pursue the other person even if they show no interest, or try to withdraw.
 Behind your pursuit is the deep need to be reassured that you are not going to be abandoned, and that your needs will, in fact, be met.

 People with both types of insecure attachment simply lack the wisdom of how to be successfully heard and nurtured.
-As an adult, many of us complain about not getting our needs met, but if you’re not clear about what you need specifically, how can your partner care for you?
+As an adult, many of us complain about not getting our needs met, but if you’re not clear about what you specifically need, how can your partner care for you?

 Or if you think you know your partner’s need because you have that requirement, how do you know they share that same want if you haven’t asked them?